 Building a Healthy Diet Is Easier Than You Think

-Cooking healthy meals every day is hard.
-But it’s even harder when you don’t have the right ingredients in your kitchen.
+Cooking healthy meals every day is hard, but it’s even harder when you don’t have the right ingredients in your kitchen.
 With so much conflicting nutritional information out there and so many choices each screaming for you to buy them, it’s understandable when many people get so overwhelmed that they just settle for whatever looks good and is most convenient.

-And that’s unfortunate.
-Because as long as you follow a few basic grocery shopping rules, you can stock your kitchen with nutritious essentials to build a sustainable, healthy diet.
+This is unfortunate because as long as you follow a few basic grocery shopping rules, you can stock your kitchen with nutritious essentials to build a sustainable, healthy diet.

-What to Shop For to Build a Healthy Diet
+What to Shop for to Build a Healthy Diet

 When you’re heading out for your next grocery trip, this is what you should do when shopping for these grocery staples.